anlsys/aml/doc/index.rst

       return 1;
   }

-Initialize and clean up the AML:
+Initialize and clean up the library:

 .. code-block:: c